vacp2p/rfc/waku/waku.md

 Message confirmations tell a node that a message originating from it has been received by its peers, allowing a node to know whether a message has or has not been received.

-A node MAY send a message confirmation for any batch of messages received with a packet Messages Code (`0x01`).
+A node MAY send a message confirmation for any batch of messages received with a packet Messages Code.

-A message confirmation is sent using Batch Acknowledge packet (`0x0b`) or Message Response packet (`0x0c`).
+A message confirmation is sent using Batch Acknowledge packet or Message Response packet.
 The Batch Acknowledge packet is followed by a keccak256 hash of the envelopes batch data.

 The current `version` of the message response is `1`.